What are lead magnets?

 Be clear on why you are creating the lead magnet

 Before you create anything, define the purpose behind your lead magnet.
 Ask yourself, what role does it play in my overall marketing or growth plan?
-This helps you decide what to include, how to position it, and what should happen after someone signs up.
+This helps you decide what to include in the resource, how to position it, and what should happen after someone signs up.

 For example, if you sell a paid SEO course, your lead magnet should solve one specific SEO problem your ideal student faces early on, such as a checklist for fixing on-page SEO errors.